galanonym/.vim/readme.md

     <C-o> - jump back to where cursor has been
     <C-i> - jump forward to where the cursor has been

+    g; - jump back to where last change occured g, - jump forward to where last change occured

     gk - move up a display line
     gj - move down a display line
     g0 - move to start of display line